Opsydoo/jQuery-Thumbslider/README.md

 # jQuery-Thumbslider

-Thumbslider very similar to the thumbslider on Apple.
+Thumbslider very similar to the one on Apple.